Things to Do in Armenia in August

 What's happening during your visit

 Lake Sevan's northern shore erupts every August.
 The South Caucasus's most atmospheric outdoor music festival plants stages against water and sky, with Sevanavank peninsula monastery floating in the distance like a stone ship.
-Armenian jazz dominates—players trained in Yerevan Jazz Club's Soviet-era crucible, where a uniquely Armenian sound took shape.
+Armenian jazz dominates, players trained in Yerevan Jazz Club's Soviet-era crucible, where a uniquely Armenian sound took shape.
 International guests join them.
 Performances start as the sun drops behind mountains and temperatures fall to the reliable 18-20°C (64-68°F) that the lakeside delivers after dark.
 Festival days swell the northern shore's already-significant summer crowds.
 Traffic on the main Yerevan-Sevan highway can back up considerably on festival evenings heading back to the capital.
 Not attending?
 Hit the northern shore in the morning instead.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid